daanwerf/CircularHousing/README.md

 npm run test
 ```

+<a name="upgrade"></a>
-## Install or upgrade chaincode
+## Upgrade chaincode
-To install and/or upgrade chaincode, the following commands from the root of the project can be run (see <a href="https://www.npmjs.com/package/@worldsibu/hurley" target="_blank">Hurley docs</a> for full specification):
+When changes are made to the chaincode and you want to reflect these changes on a running blockchain network, you can upgrade the chaincode with the following commands from the root of the project (see <a href="https://www.npmjs.com/package/@worldsibu/hurley" target="_blank">Hurley docs</a> for full specification):
 ```
 # Regardless of installation or upgrading, first chaincode needs to be packaged
 npm run cc:package

-# Install <mychaincode> to blockchain (replace <mychaincode> with the name of the chaincode
-# you want to install and <org1> with the organisation to which you want to install the chaincode.
-# It is possible to install to multiple organisations at once.
-hurl install <mychaincode> node -P ./chaincode-<mychaincode> -o <org1>

-# Upgrade existing chaincode (replace <versionno> by a version number of your choice)
+# Upgrade existing chaincode (replace <versionno> by a version number of your choice and replace
+# <org1> by the organization you want to upgrade the chaincode of.
+If you want to upgrade
+# on multiple organizations, you can add multiple -o arguments.
-hurl upgrade <mychaincode> node <versionno> -P ./chaincode-<mychaincode> -o <org1>
+hurl upgrade circularhousing node <versionno> -P ./chaincode-circularhousing -o <org1>
 ```

-## Network setup
-TODO: POSSIBLY PUT THIS AT BEGINNING
-Every user in the network (users are predefined in the `network.config.json` file) can register itself in the network (by invoking participant_register).
-Once a user registers itself on the blockchain as a participant, it can perform actions on the blockchain (like creating a new item).
-A participant has a number of fields, one of which is its identity, consisting of a fingerprint and a boolean value status.
-The fingerprint is the X509 certificate of the user and `status` indicates whether the certificate is still valid.

-When a participant tries to perform actions on the blockchain, like updating an item, the logic in the chaincode checks to see if the X509 certificate of the user invoking that action, is the same as the X509 certficiate of the participant that owns the item.
-If this is the case, the user is allowed to update the item, otherwise it is not.
-This is why the Participant model is useful, because it allows to implement logic on the blockchain to see if an invoker of a smart contract is the real owner.

-It can happen that X509 certificates need to be changed or revoked from participants.
-To this end, there is an admin user (that needs to be enrolled once the network is started) which has a specific attribute field called "admin" that can call `changeIdentity` which changes the CA certficate of a participant.
-Only the user with this "admin" attribute can perform this action.
-This is called Attribute-Based Access Control, more information can be found <a href="https://hyperledger-fabric-ca.readthedocs.io/en/release-1.4/users-guide.html#attribute-based-access-control" target="_blank">here</a> and <a href="https://github.com/worldsibu/convector-identity-patterns" target="_blank">here</a>.
+<a name="troubleshooting"></a>
 ## Troubleshooting
 This section describes common problems that can occur and how to fix them.